-Pursuant to the lease purchase and trust agreements relating to the Series 2015A (refunded Series 2005A) Housing Certificates, Series 2012A (refunded/remarketed Series 2012A) Housing Certificates, Series 2012B Housing Certificates, and the student housing portion of the Series 2010A and 2019 Housing Certificates (Housing Certificates) (note 10), the University remits all revenue from the University housing operations at the Tampa and St. Petersburg campuses, all parking revenue from the St. Petersburg campus, and lease payments equal to 100% of basic rent and supplemental rent related to the St. Petersburg student center to the Trustee for payment of principal and interest on the

-Housing Certificates and other expenses of the Financing Corporation.
-The basic rent portion of the lease payments, comprised of principal and interest due on the related debt, is recorded as capital leases receivable pursuant to GASB Statement No. 62 and equaled \$153,070,000 at June 30, 2020 (note 7).
-Pursuant to a management agreement between the University and the Financing Corporation, dated May 1, 2005, amended as of September 1, 2007 and December 1, 2010, the Financing Corporation pays to the University a management fee (increased annually by Consumer Price Index (CPI)), equal to \$321,334 for the year ended June 30, 2020, for services, such as managing the housing, parking and multipurpose student center projects, and collecting revenues.
+Pursuant to the lease purchase and trust agreements relating to the Series 2015A (refunded Series 2005A) Housing Certificates, Series 2012A (refunded/remarketed Series 2012A) Housing Certificates, Series 2012B Housing Certificates, the student housing portion of the Series 2019 Housing Certificates, and Series 2018 Housing Certificates (Housing Certificates) (note 10), the University remits all revenue from the University housing operations at the Tampa and St. Petersburg campuses, all parking revenue from the St. Petersburg campus, and lease payments equal to 100% of basic rent and supplemental rent related to the St. Petersburg student center to the Trustee for payment of principal and interest on the Housing Certificates and other expenses of the Financing Corporation.
+The basic rent portion of the lease payments, comprised of principal and interest due on the related debt, is recorded as capital leases receivable pursuant to GASB Statement No. 62 and equaled \$176,185,000 at June 30, 2021 (note 7).
+Pursuant to a management agreement between the University and the Financing Corporation, dated May 1, 2005, amended as of September 1, 2007 and December 1, 2010, the Financing Corporation pays to the University a management fee (increased annually by Consumer Price Index (CPI)) for services, such as managing the housing, parking and multipurpose student center projects, and collecting revenues.
+The University waived the management fees for fiscal year 2021.